-How Much Does the High Deductible G Cost?
+How Much Does Medigap High Deductible Plan G Cost?

-The premium usually ranges somewhere between $40 to about $90, depending on the state and your age.
+The premium usually ranges somewhere between $40 to $90, depending on the state and your age.

-How Much is the Plan Deductible in 2022?
+How Much is the Deductible for Medicare High Deductible Plan G?

 The deductible for the HDG is $2,490.
 Because of this deductible, many beneficiaries do not meet it on an annual basis.
 This is one of the reasons the premiums are low, and usually have fewer increases than other plan options.